BasavarajMS11/Code-Cluster-C/README.md

 # Code-Cluster-C
 Programs in C

-Here you will find all the logical to DSA programs that I solved and implemented in c++.
+Here you will find all the logical to DSA programs implemented in C.